canonical/mongo-single-kernel-library/docs/reference/release-notes/k8s/revision-92.md

 * This new charm features Noble Numbat (Ubuntu 24.04) as its base
 * Juju secrets-based management
 * Migration to TLSv4 library
+    * Client TLS is now mandatory if integrated
 * In-place upgrades via refresh v3
 * New storage volumes
 * New [documentation site](https://canonical-charmed-mongodb.readthedocs-hosted.com/8/#)